 LINDAL BUILDS ON PROMISE OF ORIGINAL KIT HOME COMPANIES

 Sears discontinued its catalog business in the 1940s, and Lindal Cedar Homes essentially picked up where they left off.
-In 1945, Lindal began shipping kit homes to eager home-buyers worldwide.
+In 1945, Lindal began shipping home kits to eager home-buyers worldwide.
 During the years following the end of WWII, Lindal secured a coveted position in the kit home business, catering to the huge demand from young families for efficient, affordable, and quality housing.
-Today, Lindal continues to lead the kit home market in terms of quality, scale, and options.
+Today, Lindal continues to lead the kit homes market in terms of quality, scale, and options.

-A kit home consists of pre-cut materials for a home, either chosen directly from a catalog or customized for the home-owners’ build site and lifetstyle.
-The kit home package is delivered to the build site and assembled there.
+A kit home consists of pre-cut materials for a home, either chosen directly from a catalog or customized for the home-owners’ build site and lifestyle.
+The home kit package is delivered to the build site and assembled there.
 It includes the exterior materials for the home, but not the interior finishings, plumbing, or electricity.

 The continued popularity of kit homes such as those offered by Lindal is due to several factors:

 - A huge selection of styles and sizes.

 - The relative ease of shipping to any build site worldwide in a compact container.

 - Competitive pricing compared to building a custom home.

 - The end result: A beautiful home that holds its value over time.